rti-capture/ptmfit/README.md

 # ptmfit program with libvips backend
-DEVELOPPENT OF THE 2014 version by JC
+DEVELOPENT OF THE 2014 version by JC
 needs:
 new svd.c
 some path smarts